SavchenkoDV/inception_of_aws/README.md

 ---

-## 3. Create MySQL Instance on AWS EC2
+## 3. Create MariaDB Instance on AWS EC2

-1. **Launch an EC2 instance for MySQL:**
+1. **Launch an EC2 instance for MariaDB:**
    - Select the same SSH key pair (*.pem) used in previous instances.
-   - Open port `3306` for MySQL connections in the Security Group.
+   - Open port `3306` for MariaDB connections in the Security Group.

 ---